 It is currently possible to oppose a European patent centrally at the European Patent Office (EPO) so long as the opposition is filed within 9 months of the date of grant of the patent.
 If successful, an EPO opposition can lead to revocation of the European patent in its entirety (i.e. across all validation countries).

-Once the UPC becomes operational, it will still be possible to file an EPO opposition if desired.
-However, for European patents which have not been opted out, the UPC will provide an additional choice of forum for revocation actions.
+Now that the UPC is operational, it is important to note that it is still possible to file an EPO opposition if desired.
+The UPC does not affect the ability to use the EPO Opposition system.
+However, for European patents which have not been opted out, the UPC now provides an additional choice of forum for revocation actions.
 This will be of particular interest in cases where the 9-month EPO opposition window has already passed.
-However, revocation via the UPC would not affect the European patent in countries outside the coverage of the UPC (e.g. the UK).
+However, revocation via the UPC will not affect the European patent in countries outside the coverage of the UPC (e.g. the UK).
 Furthermore, a revocation action before the UPC is expected to be significantly more expensive than an EPO opposition.
 Therefore, EPO oppositions will remain immensely valuable tools when looking to invalidate competitor patents.

 What is a Unitary Patent?